reflectivity/file_format/specs_discussion.md

 -

 ## open issues for lab x-ray reflectometers

+:red_circle: **item 8**: Which of the keys discussed below should be included in the specs to (better) incorporate lab x-ray data files?

 When attempting to convert the ASCII output files of various commercial lab x-ray reflectometers (diffractometers) it became obvious that the present dictionary misses several entries.